 Buyer’s Guide to Electric Random Orbital Sanders

-When it’s time to sand woodwork, walls, furniture, metal or other objects, there’s a variety of options.
+When it’s time to sand woodwork, walls, furniture, metal or other objects on the job site, there are various options.
 Choices include completing sanding projects by hand or using a battery-operated pneumatic sander or an electric sander.
 Most people prefer power tools for sanding because sanding by hand can be slow and tedious.
 Even so, some projects require brute force and hand sanding.

-Pneumatic sanders don’t have a motor, which means the tool is lighter and quieter.
+For a lighter and quieter tool, you might choose from various pneumatic sanders as they do not have a motor.
 Pneumatic sanders also cost less than their electric counterparts, but they require a big air compressor because its repeated cycles quickly burn out a smaller unit.
-One of the biggest disadvantages of using a pneumatic sander is that most units don’t have a dust connector attachment.
+One of the most significant disadvantages of using a pneumatic sander is that most units don’t have a dust connector attachment.

-For most jobs, an electric sander makes the most sense.
-Power or electric sanders have a motor that energizes the sanding head that contains a sleeve, sanding pad and belt.
+For many jobs, an electric sander makes the most sense.
+Power or electric sanders have a motor that energizes the sanding head containing a sleeve, sanding pad and belt.
 The motor causes the sandpaper to move against the surface of the work.
 A power hand sander allows you to complete a sanding task faster.
-Jobs that would normally take hours to complete by hand can be finished within a matter of minutes with an electric sander.
+This means you can finish jobs within minutes using an electric sander that typically takes hours to complete by hand.

 Primary Types of Electric Sanders

-The machine you select should depend on the project.
-It’s important to choose a sander that will deliver excellent results with minimal effort.
+The machine you and your team select should be project-relevant.
+Choosing a sander that will deliver excellent results with minimal effort is essential.

 Disk Sanders